-Bosnia and Herzegovina: Preparations for TPP Tuzla unit 7 construction to start soon29.
-September 2019. / SEE Energy News
+Bosnia and Herzegovina: Preparations for TPP Tuzla unit 7 construction to start soon, SEE Energy News

 Bosnian state-owned power utility EPBiH said that it will launch preparatory works for the construction of 450 MW unit 7 at coal-fired thermal power plant Tuzla in about a month.

 In July, EPBiH picked a local consortium consisting of three companies as the winner of a tender for preparatory works for new unit at TPP Tuzla, thus ending 2-year tendering procedure.
 The consortium, comprising ITC Zenica, Prijedorputevi and Integral Inzinjering offered a price of some 9.2 million euros to relocate an existing transmission power line, level the ground of the construction site and build a sewage system.
 These preparatory works represent the first phase of the project for unit 7 construction and should take more than a year to complete.